ramm-fr/for-riya/README.md

-# For Riya — My Story
+# For Riya — Salt And Pepper

 An interactive, scroll-based story website about my journey — from an ITI student, to machines, to computers, to code, to 3D... and the idea of Riya.